Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

            - opensearch-northamerica.opensearch-service.svc.clusterset.local
    ```

-3. The parameter that describes services after which OpenSearch service switchover has to be run.
+3. The parameter that describes services after which the OpenSearch service switchover has to be run is as follows.

     ```
     global: